colinyjchung/jinnzhong/content/posts/20240521-brainstorming-story-tags.md

 ## Inquiry [INQ]

+OK, so now we're at the only MICE quotient letter I didn't change, since MRK already did from OSC.
+Originally, it was "Idea", and OSC wrote: "Idea is about a PROBLEM or question posed to main character and audience.
+The answer is revealed at the end."
+MRK didn't change the meaning of it, but did label it way more clearer.
+It's an inquiry.
+Or put even more clearly, it's a mystery.
+And the beats of a mystery are always nearly the same:

+1. Be presented with a mystery (the what)
-1. Gather, find, or stumble on to clues
+2. Gather, find, or stumble on to clues
-2. Go to crime scenes
+3. Go to crime scenes (if actual procedural)
-3. Interview leads and suspects
+4. Interview leads and suspects
-4. Figure out network of relationships
+5. Figure out network of relationships
-5. Narrow down H4W (who, when, where, why, how)
+6. Narrow down H4W (who, when, where, why, how) until you solve it.

-Open loops and questions you might drop in a story
+And to be clear - mysteries don't have to be a crime (murder, kidnapping, theft) that you solve.
+Obviously that's a whole genre in and of itself.
+But you can _weave_ "inquiry threads" into the fabric of your story, or make it the entire overarching story.
+As MRK pointed out before, _Pride and Prejudice_ (1813) is a mystery.
+Who the hell is Darcy and why is he such a jerk?
+Get clues, get more clues, get proposed to (what?!), get a letter explaining why he hates Wickham... and then more mysterious behavior like helping out Lydia, but also showing up at the wedding.
+Dude just doesn't conform to the norm.

+So here are some inquiry questions I think expands what an INQ is beyond just crime.

 * What's their deal?
 * Who's fucking with me?